 -

 Leontina, late 19th century.
-Leontina formed by six chains attached to a ring decorated with scrolls and small earrings, from which hang a series of objects and hooks for small items.
-The two longest ones end in an openwork plate with a ring for the watch.
-This type of "jewelry" was very common in the upper class, to carry pocket watches, the precise keys for their operation and other small valuables.
+Leontina formed by six chains attached to a hoop decorated with scrolls and small earrings, from which hang a series of objects and hooks for small elements.
+The two longest ones end in an openwork plate with a ring for the clock.
+This type of “jewelry” was very common in the upper class, to carry pocket watches, the keys necessary to operate them and other small valuable objects.

 · Size: 32 long.
 34 cms. ancho